Last Updated November 14, 2020

 For short-term goals, I recommend you put your money in a savings, money market account, or a CD.
 In a short period of time, the amount you save is much more important than the interest rate you earn.

-For short-term goals, you need to make sure that your money will be there when you need it.
-Two banks I like are Radius Bank and Chime.
+For short-term goals, you need to make sure that your money will be there when you need it, so play it safe and keep it in a bank account.

 I like Radius Bank because they offer competitive interest rates, has no monthly maintenance fees, and no minimum balance requirement after $100 to open.
 Also, their checking account has free ATMs worldwide.